-Molecular scale machine-learning based simulations of dynamic fracture in rocks
+Molecular scale machine-learning based modeling of dynamic fracture in rocks

-But rocks are often wet and heterogeneous, resulting in important deviations from the rules of linear elastic fracture mechanics.
-Fracture propagation in brittle rocks is also highly dynamic, thus several interacting mechanisms may be at play simultaneously: A linear elastic-like fracture of the rock itself, weakening of the crack tip by water reacting with juvenile fracture surface, water phase transitions due to a sudden pressure drop during crack opening etc.
+But rocks are often wet and heterogeneous, resulting in important deviations from the simplified rules of linear elastic fracture mechanics.
+Fracture propagation in brittle rocks is dynamic, and several interacting mechanisms may be at play simultaneously: A linear elastic-like fracture of the rock itself, weakening of the crack tip by water reacting with juvenile fracture surface, water phase transitions due to a sudden pressure drop during crack opening etc.

-In this project, we will use machine learning to create molecular-scale models representing water–rock interactions and the structural and elastic properties of rocks simultaneously and accurately.
-These models will be used to explore emergent properties of dynamic fractures in rocks both in the presence and absence of water.
+In this project, you will use machine learning to create molecular-scale models that capture both water–rock interactions and the structural and elastic properties of rocks simultaneously.
+These models will be used in molecular dynamics simulations to explore emergent properties of dynamic fractures in rocks both in the presence and absence of water.

 Working with this project you will leverage machine learning as a tool for improving state-of-the-art simulation methods.
-This trains a computational science skillset that is applicable both in academia and in industry.
-The project may include collaborations with the Center for Advanced Computing and Simulations at University of Southern California.
+This trains a computational science skill set that is applicable both in academia and in industry.
+The project may include collaborations with the Collaboratory for Advanced Computing and Simulations at University of Southern California.